mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

                          : reset_Jacobian(true)
       {

-If the mesh geometric dimension is two, dimension the a function space, bilinear and linear forms associated with ``CahnHilliard2D`` are created.
-Firstly, a shared pointer to a CahnHilliard2D::FunctionSpace is created, and then two shared pointers ``_u`` and ``_u0`` and set to point to a ``Function`` from the space ``V``.
-A shared pointer is used so that the function space is not destroyed when the constructor is exited (the space will not be destroyed until there are no more Functions or Forms that point to it).
+If the geometric dimension of the mesh is two, the function space and the bilinear and linear forms associated with ``CahnHilliard2D`` are created.
+Firstly, a shared pointer to a ``CahnHilliard2D::FunctionSpace`` is created.
+Then two shared pointers ``_u`` and ``_u0`` are set to point to a ``Function`` from the space ``V``.
+A shared pointer is used so that the function space is not destroyed when the constructor exits.
+(The function space will not be destroyed until there are no more Functions or Forms that point to it.)
 Using the function space ``V``, bilinear and linear forms are created using ``new``, and the coefficient functions are attached.
 These forms are then wrapped in a shared pointer (using the ``reset`` function) which will take care of eventually destroying the forms.
 Finally, ``_u`` is set equal to the initial condition (by interpolation).

 .. code-block:: c++